-Richard Hua is Worldwide Head of EPIC Leadership at Amazon Web Services.
-The EPIC Leadership Porgram is an initiative that trains Amazon’s leaders in emotional intelligence and interpersonal dynamics, and enables them to lead with greater Empathy, Purpose, Inspiration, and Connection.
-This program directly supports Amazon's Leadership Principles and especially the newest one—Strive to Be Earth's Best Employer—with a commitment to emotional intelligence training across the organization.
+Richard now serves as Worldwide Head of EPIC Leadership at Amazon Web Services.
+The EPIC Leadership Program trains leaders in emotional intelligence and interpersonal dynamics and enables them to lead with greater Empathy, Purpose, Inspiration, and Connection (EPIC).
 EPIC leaders build teams with high trust and big vision, built upon a foundation of psychological safety.
 This contributes to employees feeling included, having fun at work, and performing at the highest levels.

-Richard has spent decades training and mentoring leaders in emotional and social intelligence—from CEOs to new managers to young professionals.
-Before coming to Amazon, he launched emotional intelligence programs at Oracle and various nonprofit organizations around the world.
-His emotional intelligence sessions are now an integral part of leadership, sales, and onboarding training for Amazon employees globally.
-Over the past 3 years, the EQ team has trained over 100,000 Amazonians and launched an internal community that numbers 30,000.
+Rich's emotional intelligence sessions an integral part of leadership, sales, and onboarding training for Amazon employees globally.
+Over the past 3 years, his EQ team has trained over 120,000 Amazonians and launched an internal community that numbers 50,000.

 Richard is also a certified Innovation Evangelist for Amazon.
-He founded the San Francisco chapter of Amazon's Culture of Innovation program and has shared about innovation with thousands of executives worldwide.
+He founded the San Francisco chapter of Amazon's Culture of Innovation program and has delivered talks on innovation to thousands of executives worldwide.

 Emotional intelligence is knowing how to have emotions work for you rather than against you.
 Even more simply, it’s the intelligent use of emotions.
 EQ consists of a set of skills that help you remain calm under pressure, be more focused and productive, and even be more influential and likable.
 Read on to see how you can improve these vital skills.
 According to experts, emotional intelligence produces more than two-thirds of your financial and personal success.
 It's not just your IQ… it's your EQ that matters!